GLaDOS: Voice design

 GLaDOS continues to be voiced by McLain in Portal 2, who worked with Valve every two weeks to record the majority of the dialogue for the game.
 The frequency of her voice sessions allowed Valve to experiment with GLaDOS's lines and how they came out within the final game.
 After finding that "Still Alive" was a large part of Portal's success, Valve included more music in Portal 2, including further involvement from Coulton.
 Coulton wrote a new song for the game's ending credits, "Want You Gone", which is written from GLaDOS's viewpoint of wanting to rid herself of Chell.
 It is performed by McLain.
-The writers found they needed another character to play off of Portal 2 Cave Johnson during his recordings; instead of hiring a voice actor for a few lines, they economized by reusing McLain to play Caroline, Cave's assistant.
-This led naturally to providing a backstory for the creation of GLaDOS, who is revealed in-game to be Caroline who was put into GLaDOS.
-This later led the writers to develop a full story arc for GLaDOS where she would come to recall her past, learn from it to solve the dilemma and then subsequently delete it and reset herself.
-McLain wrote "GLaDOS' Song", her only composition, offering it to Valve for use in the game; it was not used, though she and Lowrie performed it for Vice.
+McLain wrote "GLaDOS' Song", her only composition, offering it to Valve for use in the game; it was not used, though she and John Lowrie performed it for Vice.